Typhoon Elsie (1989): Meteorological history

-Typhoon Elsie after peak intensity making landfall in the Philippines.

 Super Typhoon Elsie, the third typhoon to impact the Philippines within a 12-day span during 1989, originated from a tropical upper tropospheric trough (TUTT) over the western Pacific Ocean in mid-October.
 By October 13, a tropical disturbance developed out of the system roughly 1,240 km east-northeast of Manila, Philippines.
 At this time, the Japan Meteorological Agency (JMA) began to monitor the system as a tropical depression.
 Located between two other TUTT cells, the disturbance's outflow was enhanced, allowing it to intensify.
 The Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert late on October 13.
 Early the following day, the disturbance was designated as Tropical Depression 30W as it began to stall in an area of weak steering currents between two subtropical highs.

 Shortly after being declared a depression, the JTWC upgraded the system to a tropical storm, giving it the name Elsie.
 At the same time, the JMA also upgraded the depression to a tropical storm.
 By October 15, Elsie began to take a slow track to the west-northwest and intensified.
 Later that day, a short-wave trough passed to the north of the storm, again enhancing its outflow.
 This led to a period of rapid intensification, during which Elsie intensified from a tropical storm to the equivalent of a high-end Category 3 hurricane on the Saffir–Simpson hurricane scale in a 24-hour span.
 The JMA also upgraded Elsie to a typhoon, though they reported a much more gradual rate of intensification.
 After strengthening further to Category 4 intensity, maximum winds leveled out for most of October 17.